Our Thesis

 • Re-decentralize the internet.

 Fraud and breaches will decrease, privacy increase, and frictionless customer experience will become expected.
-SSI-powered Zero Trust Architecture will become the de facto security best practice for all things digital.
+AW-powered Zero Trust Architecture will become the de facto security best practice for all things digital.
 Identity and financial inclusion will extend to everyone.

 The tech titans of the future are forming now, but not grow as big as titans today, nor as dominant.
 Open source code will flourish and vendor lock-in will diminish.
 True full portability of value!